 The Founder and Executive Director, C. Vannessa (Connie) Spinner, has more than 30 years of experience in education and workforce development.
-CC Prep is able to maintain administrative and fiscal infrastructure as part of the city's ongoing public dollar funding commitment established by the Charter School legislation.
-The Charter School's charter has been approved for the next five years with graduated funding based on student enrollment.
+CC Prep is able to maintain administrative and fiscal infrastructure as part of the city's ongoing public dollar funding commitment established by the Charter school legislation.
+The school's Charter was reviewed and approved in SY2018 and will undergo tenth year review in SY2023.
+In SY2020, the Board redesigned the structure to include a C Suite with a Chief Advocacy Officer and a Chief Executive Officer.